-The University of Cologne Executive School takes the protection of your personal data very seriously.
-We want you to know when we store which data and how we use it when you visit the website of the University of Cologne Executive School.
+The University of Cologne Business School takes the protection of your personal data very seriously.
+We want you to know when we store which data and how we use it when you visit the website of the University of Cologne Business School.
 Under no circumstances will the data collected be sold or passed on to third parties for any reason.

 The following statement in accordance with Chapter 13 of the General Data Protection Regulation (GDPR) gives you an overview of how we guarantee this protection and what kinds of data are collected for what purposes.

 1. Name and contact of responsible person

 Responsible for the processing of personal data for the operation of this website is: